 3. Showcase the organization culture

 Since younger generations are often tech-savvy individuals who value transparency when interacting with brands online, give them an inside look at how your organization operates through blog posts or videos.
-They want to know what makes you different from everyone else, so show them why they should visit your website or visit you in person.

 Try creating videos of the team interacting with each other for a glimpse into what kinds of people work there and then use those videos in a campaign video or link them on the website.
-This allows donors to get to know the company beyond what is offered through products and services, making supporting your company much easier for them.

 4. Humor often works best online